 In Pure Spirit

-You can contact the Scottish Parliament about this if this is an important issue to you.
+You can contact the Scottish Parliament about this if this is an important issue for you.
 Do you think culling is ever justified?
 Does mankind have an obligation to maintain the ecological balance now that we’ve been responsible for the introduction of some animals to new environments?